sosotechnologies/soso_technologies_macaz_doc.io/docs/weekly/CICD/cicd.md

 - Sonarqube
 - Jenkins

+***After Installing Servers***

+- Add Sonar security group (All Traffic) in the Jenkins server security Group in AWS Console.
+- Also, Jenkins security group (All Traffic) in the Sonar server security Group in AWS Console.

 ## Nexus
 - Centos 7 (Amazon Market place)
 - TCP Port ***8081*** from MyIP and Jenkins-SG